apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/Commands.md

 # Commands

-Supporting types used when constructing and sending IMAP commands.
+The IMAP protocol is built on a command-response model where clients send tagged commands to perform operations, and servers respond with updates and status.

 ## Overview

 When composing IMAP commands, you use these types to specify what action to perform and with what parameters.
-They provide a type-safe API for building commands that the server can understand.
+Commands can be simple (executed in a single round trip) or streaming (involving multiple message parts or continued data uploads).

+The ``Command`` enum includes 40+ cases covering:
+- **Authentication**: Login, AUTHENTICATE, STARTTLS
+- **Mailbox operations**: SELECT, CREATE, DELETE, RENAME, LIST, STATUS
+- **Message operations**: FETCH, STORE, COPY, MOVE, SEARCH
+- **Extensions**: IDLE, NAMESPACE, QUOTA, METADATA, and many others

+All commands are wrapped with a tag in ``TaggedCommand`` for request/response correlation, or streamed with lifecycle parts in ``CommandStreamPart``.

 ## Topics

+### Core Command Types

+The fundamental types for sending commands to the server.

+- ``Command``
+- ``TaggedCommand``
+- ``CommandStreamPart``

-### Appending
+### Appending Messages

-Types for uploading messages to a mailbox.
+Types for uploading messages to a mailbox with support for flags, dates, and streaming.

 - ``AppendMessage``
 - ``AppendOptions``
 - ``AppendData``

-### Fetching
+### Fetching Message Data

-Attributes and modifiers for retrieving message data.
+Attributes and modifiers for retrieving specific message data items.

 - ``FetchAttribute``
 - ``FetchModifier``

-### Searching
+### Searching Messages

-Keys and options for finding messages based on criteria.
+Search criteria and options for finding messages by various criteria.

 - ``SearchKey``
 - ``SearchReturnOption``